hynek/svcs/README.md

     conn: Connection = svc_reg.flask.get(Connection)
 ```

-If you have an health endpoint, it could look like this:
+If you have a health endpoint, it could look like this:

 ```python
 @bp.get("healthy")